 Often times the best way to start building a project like a Patreon is by seeing what others who’ve already experienced success are doing.
-For that reason, you may be wanting to look for the best Patreon models — in other words, you're looking for Patreons that have already figured out how to be successful.
+For that reason, you may want to discover the best Patreon models.

-Don't be intimidated by the wild success of some of these people.
-People who are making tens of thousands of dollars per month are the exception, NOT the norm.
+Don't be intimidated by the wild success of others.
+People who are making thousands or tens of thousands of dollars per month are the exception, NOT the norm.
 They've benefited from having very large audiences that existed before they created their Patreons.
-So how much can you make with your own audience?
-On this page, we show you what you can make depending on the size of your particular audience.
+So, how much can you make with your own audience?
+On this page, I show you what you can earn depending on the size of your particular audience.

-All of these creators offer the best Patreon models who can inspire you.
-Go ahead... borrow from their ideas when planning your own Patreon!
-It'd probably be a good idea to focus on the creators who are doing projects similar to yours (Example: If you're a musician, look at what fellow musicians are doing on Patreon).
+I suggest focusing on the creators who are doing projects similar to yours (For example, if you're a musician, look at what fellow musicians are doing on Patreon).

 By viewing individual Patreons you'll have the benefit of seeing how many people are signed up at particular pledge levels.
 That'll give you an idea of how much you should be charging your fans, and what they would be willing to pay.

 Again, I highly recommend creating a survey for your fans to take that'll show you exactly what they're looking for.
 In my Patreon online course, you can find a template for a survey that I used when planning my own Patreons, and you can learn lots more about planning, launch, and growth.